Diseases – Quick Links

 From September 2011, Lyme disease was listed as a notifable disease in the Republic of Ireland, where clinicians should notify cases to the Director of Public Health/Medical Officer of Health for the area of residence of the patient.
 Prior to it becoming a notifiable illness, there was no voluntary surveillance scheme and therefore the annual number of cases have been unknown.

-Occupationally-acquired cases of Borreliosis / Lyme disease and other associated tick-borne infections should also be notified to the Health and Safety Executive (HSE).
-The Reporting of Injuries Disease and Dangerous Occurences Regulations 1995 (RIDDOR) apply to England, Scotland and Wales.
-These regulations required work-related accidents, disease and dangerous occurrences to be reported and this includes all work activities.
+Occupationally-acquired cases of Lyme borreliosis and other associated tick-borne infections should also be notified to the Health and Safety Executive (HSE).
+The Reporting of Injuries Disease and Dangerous Occurrences Regulations 1995 (RIDDOR) apply to England, Scotland and Wales.
+These regulations require work-related accidents, disease and dangerous occurrences to be reported and this includes all work activities.
 It is the responsibility of employers and the self-employed to submit a report to health and safety enforcing authorities.

 Occupationally-acquired Borreliosis is seldom reported (perhaps through lack of awareness of the regulations and through lack of diagnosis / misdiagnosis) but the majority of these cases occur in zookeepers, forestry workers, farmers, deer handlers and gamekeepers.
-Borreliosis / Lyme disease is also a reportable condition for those serving in the British Armed Forces.
+Lyme borreliosis is also a reportable condition for those serving in the British Armed Forces.